-Many have come to know Vocalo because of the awesome music we play (we have great taste), but we also talk about news and issues that affect us all.
-We are, after all: Real.
-Life.
-Radio.
+Many have come to know Vocalo because of the awesome music we play, but we also talk about news and issues that affect us all.
+We are, after all: Real Music.
+Real Talk.
+Real Chicago.

-So, check it out: We're recruiting 10 community-minded folks to participate in Vocalo's free storytelling workshops.
-The classes will be taught by multimedia professionals from Chicago Public Media (Vocalo/WBEZ) and will take place at 848 E Grand Ave at Navy Pier and our new Little Village bureau at 2710 W. Cermak Ave, every Saturday from 12-4pm beginning on Saturday January 23rd.
+So, check it out: We're recruiting 8-10 community-minded folks to participate in this free production workshop.
+The classes will be taught by multimedia professionals from Chicago Public Media (Vocalo/WBEZ).
+Workshops will take place at 848 E Grand Ave at Navy Pier and our new Little Village bureau at 2710 W. Cermak Ave, every Saturday from 12-4pm beginning on Saturday January 23rd.

 Do you think you have what it takes?

 • Can demonstrate potential in utilizing our training to give voice to underrepresented communities.

 • Can complete assignments outside of the workshop time.